Currently, there are over 1.5 billion websites and that number is constantly growing.

 It sounds simple but if it’s not done right, it could be an issue in the future, as it directly relates to your brand awareness.

 Let’s say that your company deals with IT scrap and metal recycling.
-While it might be tempting to call your domain by your business name ‘IT Scrap’, think twice how this translates into a domain.
+While it might be tempting to call your domain by your small business name ‘IT Scrap’, think twice about how this translates into a domain.

 Because will itscrap.com really reflect your business in the best way possible?

+When choosing a domain you should try to follow domain name best practices.
 The best tip is to keep your domain name short, unique, and memorable.

 The perfect domain should pass the Bar Test.
 This means that your domain should be easy enough to understand if told to a friend across a table in a bar.
 Avoid a domain name that’s long or has difficult words in it, or is hard to spell.